 - Identify critical issues in the continuum of care for adult and pediatric trauma patients.

 - Identify the psychosocial needs of trauma patients and their families.

 - Discuss new modalities and cutting-edge advances in trauma care.

 - Identify current local, state, regional and national resources in disaster management and their response strategies during a local or regionally impacting natural catastrophe.

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 A CME application will be submitted for the 2014 conference.

 Continuing Nursing Credits

-Disaster Management and Emergency Preparedness (DMEP), a one-day course by the American College of Surgeons that is rarely available on the west coast, will be held in the Harborview Research & Training Building.
-Choose to attend on Sept.
-25 or Sept.
-26.
+Disaster Management and Emergency Preparedness (DMEP), a one-day course by the American College of Surgeons that is rarely available on the west coast, will be held in the Harborview Research & Training Building on October 1.